sulu/SuluContentBundle/UPGRADE.md

 The `getDefaultToolbarActions` method of the `ContentViewBuilderFactory` has a required `contentRichEntityClass` parameter now.
 The parameter is used for determining the correct toolbar actions based on the implemented interfaces.

+### Move static getResourceKey method from ContentRichEntityInterface to DimensionContentInterface

+The static `getResourceKey` method was moved from the `ContentRichEntityInterface` to the `DimensionContentInterface`.
+This makes it consistent with the `getTemplateType` method and the `getWorkflowName` method .

 ### Refactor RoutableInterface to use configured schema for route generation

 The bundle now uses the `route_schema` that is configured via `sulu_route.mappings` for generating the route for an